-#5 Updated by NeoBrainX about 7 years ago
+#5 Updated by NeoBrainX over 8 years ago

 Potentially interesting: If I let projectedPosition.z + projectedPosition.w equal to -0.0000001192092895507812500 (0xbc257f00) things show up correctly on my Wii, while a value of -0.0000002384185791015625000 (0xbc257f80) will break it even on the Wii.

 At this stage I'm not sure if clipping is performed in low-precision floating-point coordinates or indeed in fixed-point math.